 Aqtau and Mangystau

-The Mangystau region, on the other hand, is full of surprises.
+Get away from Aqtau and into the Mangystau region, though, and you will find a desert full of surprises.
 You can join a pilgrimage to an underground mosque, ponder the mystery of the Devil’s Balls, or find perspective from the heights of the Ustyurt plateau or the depths of the Karagiye depression.

 Mangystau has a Turkmen influence, and not only in the landscape.
 Many Kazakhs in, for instance, Zhanaozen and Beyneu, are recent immigrants from Turkmenistan.